simplex-chat/simplex-chat/blog/20230523-simplex-chat-v5-1-message-reactions-self-destruct-passcode.md

 Since [v4.3](./20221206-simplex-chat-v4.3-voice-messages.md#instant-voice-messages) voice messages were sent in small 16kb chunks, so we had to limit them to 30-40 seconds for better user experience, as sending larger files would require the sender to be online.

-With the new XFTP protocol that allows sending files up to 1gb it is now possible to increase the message size - we decided to limit it at 5 min, increasing their quality twice (the bitrate is increased from 16 to 32kbps).
+With the new XFTP protocol that allows sending files up to 1gb it is now possible to increase the message size - we decided to limit it at 5 min, increasing their quality 2x (the bitrate is increased from 16 to 32kbps).
 We also added a slider to control the playback.

 ### Disappearing messages: choose any time!